fisodd/www-fisodd-com/content/post/right-place.rst

 for appreciating how these systems would change business computing.
-Even in its most rudimentary form, there was undeniable power with VisiCalc's flexible tables, and watching every value recalculate automatically and immediately was impressibly close to magic.
+Even in its most rudimentary form, there was undeniable power with VisiCalc's flexible tables, and in those days entering one change and watching every value recalculate automatically and immediately was impressibly close to magic.
 Decades later, as I work with data visualizations, I still can hear this man's wish: "If you guys could just write a good charting program that